mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 2. Emitter will check if it has access to the internet
 3. If it is it will begin a recurring check for events to send to the configured collector
    - This defaults to every 5 seconds
-4. If there are events in the SQlite database the emitter will grab up to 250 (default) events from the database and begin sending.
+4. If there are events in the SQLite database the emitter will grab up to 250 (default) events from the database and begin sending.
 5. Once it has finished sending it will again check for events
 6. If there are no events to be sent 5 (default) times in a row, it will shut itself down
 7. On receiving a new event the Emitter checks again if it is online and will then begin sending again